George Varghese

-George Varghese (born 1960) is a Principal Researcher at Microsoft Research.
-Before joining MSR's lab in Silicon Valley in 2013, he was a Professor of Computer Science at the University of California San Diego, where he led the Internet Algorithms Lab and also worked with the Center for Network Systems and the Center for Internet Epidemiology.
-He is the author of the textbook Network Algorithmics published by Morgan Kaufmann in 2004.
+George Varghese (born 1960) is a computer scientist, a professor of computer science and Jonathan B. Postel Chair in Networking in the UCLA Henry Samueli School of Engineering and Applied Science.
+He is the author of the textbook Network Algorithmics, published by Morgan Kaufmann in 2004.

-Education
+Education and career

 Varghese received his B.Tech in electrical engineering from IIT Bombay in 1981, his M.S. in computer studies from NCSU in 1983 and his Ph.D. in computer science from MIT in 1993, where his advisor was Nancy Lynch.
-He is a Fellow of the ACM since 2002.
+He has been a Fellow of the ACM since 2002.

+Varghese was a professor at Washington University in St. Louis from 1992 until 1999, when he moved to the University of California, San Diego.
+He worked at Microsoft Research from 2012 until 2016, and took his present position at the University of California, Los Angeles in 2016.